erkanyeter/demo_blog/packages/date_format/releases/0.0.1/README.md

 #### $this->date_format->getNow()

 Returns the current time as a Unix timestamp, referenced either to your server's local time or GMT, based on the "time reference" setting in your config file.
-If you do not intend to set your master time reference to GMT (which you'll typically do if you run a site that lets each user set their own timezone settings) there is no benefit to using this function over PHP's time() function.
+If you do not intend to set your master time reference to GMT (which you'll typically do if you run a site that lets each user set their own timezone settings) there is no advantage of using this function over PHP's time() function.

 #### $this->date_format->getDate()